-1) 10% of the correct tax, or
+- 1) 10% of the correct tax, or - 2) \$5,000.

 Information reporting penalties.
-Any person who does not file an information return or a complete and correct information return with the IRS on or before the required filing date is subject to a penalty for each failure.
-A penalty is applied to information returns as follows:
+Any person who does not file an information return or a complete and correct information return with the IRS by the due date is subject to a penalty for each failure.
+A penalty applies to information returns as follows:

-- 1) Correct information returns filed within 30 days after the due date, \$15 each. - 2) Correct information returns filed after the 30-day period but before August 1, \$30 each. - 3) Information returns filed after August 1, or never filed, \$50 each.
+- 1) Correct information returns filed within 30 days after the due date, \$15 each. - 2) Correct information returns filed after the 30-day period but by August 1, \$30 each. - Information returns not filed by August 1, \$50 each.